Teaching is a noble, rewarding profession that forms the backbone of our society. But it's not always the best-paying job.

 You can share your skills in educational technology integration, curriculum development, and educational product sales with interested people online.

 Some platforms, like Sunburst, look for teachers to act as their 'ambassadors' to introduce schools and other educational products to its offerings.
 Or you can go it alone - you just need a place to host your online coaching calls, message participants, and share downloadable files (a place like Whop!).
-As a consultant, you can charge anywhere from $50 to $250 an hour.
+As a consultant, you can charge solid rates depending on your expertise.

 You're already crafting lesson plans, teaching students and working through a curriculum.
 Why not sell courses?